4 trends that will shape the digital insurance landscape

 The truth is, customer’s needs, expectations, and knowledge have expanded exponentially throughout 2020.
 How can insurance providers adapt to their demands?
 There’s only one answer: automation!

-In addition to the need for remote interaction, automation will be an important driver of customer expiernece the front-office, not just the source of back-office efficiency.
+In addition to the need for remote interaction, automation will be an important driver of customer experience in the front office, not just the source of back-office efficiency.

 Some of the ways through which insurers can achieve full-cycle automation include: